Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 When you visit Perpignan, you will not see any of France’s famous monuments.
 But what you will see is lots of color.

-Photography has been a passion of mine for a long time so I loved Perpignan’s vibrant colors.
-There are blue skies, pastel-colored architecture and the rich bricks of the Castillet.
+Photography has been a passion of mine for a long time, so I loved Perpignan’s vibrant colors.
+There are blue skies, pastel-colored architecture, and the rich bricks of Castillet.

 Then there is the garnet-shaped theater, L’Archipel.
 This structure is a vibrant red inside and out, designed to symbolize the area’s garnet industry.

 Furthermore, there are the colorful fresh vegetables and fruits of the Casanyes Market.

 Salvador Dalí called Perpignan “el centre du mon” which means the center of the world in Catalan, his native language.
 The famous artist caught some of those colors, such as the one he painted of the Perpignan train station.

 In Perpignan, you will experience Catalan culture and its spicy cuisine, along with the cuisine of southwestern France.
 There are a variety of dishes made with duck, mussels and other kinds of seafood.

 You can also sample some of France’s finest wines from nearby Collioure.
 The grapes are grown in rocky, dry soil on steep, southernly exposed hills, creating intense, full-bodied wines.

 If you are a history buff, seeing the Palais des Rois de Mallorque (Palace of the Kings of Mallorca) will intrigue you with its medieval history and gothic architecture.
 The Palace began as a fortress in 1274.
 The first King of Majorca, King Jaime II, used it to protect Perpignan’s growing prosperity.

 It is believed that Perpignan was settled around the beginning of the 10th century and became a commercial center for the Roussillon region at that time.